MandicFilip/TspOptimization/README.md

 # Usage

 Following command can be used to compile code with g++ compiler.
-Command should be run in the project root.
+Command should be run in the project root directory.

 ```sh
 $ g++ -o app ./headers/*.h ./source/*.cpp -O3